hashmode/cakephp-tinymce-elfinder/README.md

 **client_options:** This is the list of options that is being used initiating the elfinder in javascript. https://github.com/Studio-42/elFinder/wiki/Client-configuration-options

-**static_files:** Jquery min and Jquery UI min are necessary for elfinder to work, so they are being used in the plugin view, however to avoid copying them into plugin's webroot or application's webroot(maybe you are already using them) - it is just omitted and it is required to provide paths to css and js files for jquery min js, jquery ui min js and jquery ui css.
+**static_files:** `Jquery min` and `Jquery UI` are necessary for elfinder to work, so they are being used in the plugin view, however to avoid copying them into plugin's webroot or application's webroot(maybe you are already using them) - it is just omitted and it is required to provide paths to css and js files for jquery min js, jquery ui min js and jquery ui css.
 Jquery ui theme's css is optional.
 These files should  reside in your application's webroot directory (or any plugins webroot directory - in that case you should use plugin syntax http://book.cakephp.org/3.0/en/appendices/glossary.html#term-plugin-syntax)

 **options:** https://github.com/Studio-42/elFinder/wiki/Client-configuration-options-2.1

-**commands:** list of commands to allow (if empty - everything is allowed) - can be set dynamically based on user https://github.com/Studio-42/elFinder/wiki/Client-configuration-options#commands
+**commands:** list of commands to allow (if empty - everything is allowed) - can be set/updated dynamically based on active user https://github.com/Studio-42/elFinder/wiki/Client-configuration-options#commands